 Overcoming the Fear of the Unknown in the Workplace

-Dealing with fear of the unknown is difficult.
-Even though we order our lives with schedules, patterns, and habits, there is always the unexpected.
+Fear of the unknown is difficult.
+We order our lives with schedules, patterns, and habits, but there is always the unexpected.
 Accidents happen, people get upset, and disasters occur.
-When things like this happen on a regular basis, a person can get stuck in "fight or flight" mode, and forget what "normal life" is like.
+If these happen on a regular basis, a person can get stuck in "fight or flight" mode and forget what "normal life" is like.

 Negative anticipation of what might happen leads to worry, and worry has its physical symptoms:

 - stomach upset.